symfony/symfony-docs/deployment/cloudways.rst

 .. image:: /_images/deployment/cloudways/symfony-7.png
    :alt: login to SSH

-Since the application folder contains a ``index.php`` fie by default, remove it from your ``public_html/`` directory executing the ``rm -Rf *`` command.
+Since the application folder contains an ``index.php`` file by default, remove it from your ``public_html/`` directory executing the ``rm -Rf *`` command.

 Step 6: Symfony Installation